 Two studies were performed to assess the validity of a World-Wide Web (WWW) measure of self-monitoring.
 In Study 1, Usenet Newsgroups likely to be read by high and low self-monitors were identified and a comparison was made of the extent to which contributors engaged in a form of self-presentation (use ofhandles orscreen names) likely to be influenced by self-monitoring tendencies.
 Handles were used significantly more frequently in thehigh self-monitoring Newsgroups, supporting the distinction made.
 In Study 2, participants recruited through these sets of Newsgroups completed the WWW-mediated test.
 Those from the high self-monitoring groups scored significantly higher.
 Self-reports of self-monitoring behavior also reflected scores on the scale.
 The results are interpreted as demonstrating the construct validity of the instrument used and the viability of criterion-group-oriented methods in Internet-mediated research.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||01 Sep 2011 13:51|